oauth2-proxy/oauth2-proxy/docs/configuration/configuration.md

   -display-htpasswd-form: display username / password login form if an htpasswd file is provided (default true) -email-domain value: authenticate emails with the specified domain (may be given multiple times).
 Use * to authenticate any email
   -extra-jwt-issuers: if -skip-jwt-bearer-tokens is set, a list of extra JWT issuer=audience pairs (where the issuer URL has a .well-known/openid-configuration or a .well-known/jwks.json)
+  -exclude-logging-path: don't log requests to this path, eg: /ping (default "" = no paths excluded)
   -flush-interval: period between flushing response buffers when streaming responses (default "1s") -banner string: custom banner string.
 Use "-" to disable default banner.
   -footer string: custom footer string.
 Use "-" to disable default footer.